The Journey to Trustworthy AI: Pursuit of Pragmatic Frameworks: Summary Points

 \section{Summary Points}

-\begin{keytakeaways} \keypoint{Trustworthy AI (TAI) is an evolving concept.} \keypoint{There is no `\textit{one-size-fits-all}' solution for TAI.} \keypoint{AI will have impacted human civilization at scales not fully understood yet.} \keypoint{Meanwhile, there is no need to either Panic or underestimate the impact of AI, globally.} \keypoint{THE viable path towards TAI would involve collaboration amongst communities, regulators, private sector, open-source communities, academia, and legal scholars (to name a few).} \keypoint{Open-source Software movement has been fueling innovation for decades.
-Let's nurture (and not restrict) it to lead actualization of TAI tooling.} \keypoint{Experts across various disciplines can play a key role in ``translating'' principles of TAI into ``attributes'' or ``properties'' such as: safety, reliability, fairness, explainability,... .} \keypoint{There is no single universal framework that can deliver TAI in an organization.
-Instead, we suggest communities focus on appropriate definition and measurement of relevant metrics for any TAI attribute.} \keypoint{Several regulatory bodies such as the European Union has approach TAI from a risk management perspective.} \keypoint{Clear understanding of uncertainties in AI models life-cycle should be mapped to appropriate risk management frameworks such as Rumsfeld Matrix.
-This enables decision-makers with tools to face and plan for uncertainty.} \keypoint{Terms such as `fairness', `bias', `accountability', and `ethical' are \textit{loaded} concepts with roots deeply ingrained in every community's culture, history, societal values, and governance.} \keypoint{Association of these terms as `principles' of TAI is ultimately context-dependent and, therefore, requires careful `infusion' into any regulatory or engineering system.} \keypoint{Mathematically speaking, it has been demonstrated that it is impossible to honor every manifestation or aspect of AI-fairness concurrently.} \end{keytakeaways}
+\begin{keytakeaways} \keypoint{Trustworthy AI (TAI) is an evolving concept.} \keypoint{There is no `\textit{one-size-fits-all}' solution for TAI.} \keypoint{AI will have impacted human civilization at scales not fully understood yet.} \keypoint{Meanwhile, there is no need to \textit{panic} or underestimate the impact of AI.} \keypoint{THE viable path towards TAI would involve collaboration among social communities, regulators, organizations developing standards, the private sector, open-source communities, academia, and legal scholars-- to name a few.} \keypoint{Open-source Software movement has been fueling innovation for decades.
+Rather than imposing inhibiting restrictions, let's foster it towards advancement of TAI tools and innovations.} \keypoint{Experts across various disciplines can play a key role in translating principles of TAI into \textit{attributes} such as safety, reliability, fairness, explainability, etc.} \keypoint{There is no single universal framework that can deliver TAI in any organization.
+Instead, we suggest communities focus on defining and measurement of relevant metrics for various TAI attribute.} \keypoint{Several regulatory bodies such as the European Union has approach TAI from a \textit{risk} management perspective.} \keypoint{Clear understanding of uncertainties in AI model's life-cycle should be mapped to risk management frameworks such as the Rumsfeld Risk Matrix (\textbf{RMM}).
+This enables decision-makers with tools to face and plan for uncertainty.} \keypoint{Terms such as `fairness', `bias', `accountability', and `ethical' are \textit{loaded} concepts with roots deeply ingrained in every community's culture, history, societal values, and governance.} \keypoint{Association of these terms as `principles' of TAI is context-dependent and, therefore, requires careful `infusion' into any regulatory or engineering system.} \keypoint{Mathematically speaking, it has been demonstrated that it is infeasible to satisfy all aspects of AI fairness concurrently.} \keypoint{Therefore, discussions surrounding fair AI and required policies can turn subjective and philosophical, e.g. `least harmful path' \emph{vs} `most profitable path'.} \end{keytakeaways}